 Director of the Michigan Veterans Affairs Agency

-James Robert Redford was appointed to the cabinet-level position of Interim Director of the Michigan Veterans Affairs Agency by Governor Rick Snyder, effective February 22, 2016.
+James Robert Redford was appointed to the cabinet-level position of interim director of the Michigan Veterans Affairs Agency by Governor Rick Snyder on February 19, 2016 and as director on April 27,2016.

 In September of 1984 Director Redford was commissioned as an Ensign in the United States Navy Judge Advocate General (JAG) student program by his brother who was then a 2nd Lieutenant in the Air Force.
 Following law school, he went on active duty.
 After 5 years of active duty, he continued to serve an additional 23 years in the Navy Reserves.
 His assignments included several Staff Judge Advocate tours, and 3 commanding officer assignments.